Rosenkreig/PlannerAI/README.md

 # PlannerAI

 This is a minimal yet powerful mobile task manager application built with Flutter.
-It supports AI-assisted task creation via Gemini API, intuitive UI, and a clean report screen to track your progress.
+It supports AI-assisted chat via Gemini API, intuitive UI, and a clean report screen to track your progress.

 ## Getting Started